 Use Shiny White Uppers to Create Light and Space

 This Upper East Side kitchen may be small, but it's brimming with stunning décor and sleek design elements.
-Shiny white cabinets sit above the countertops and glean off of the textured tile backsplash.
+Shiny white cabinets sit above the countertops and complement the textured tile backsplash.
 Then, opposite a neatly organized gallery wall sit darker cabinetry on the lower half of the kitchen.
 With lighter elements on top and dark pieces below, the kitchen feels much more spacious.

 Use Hardware to Tie the Elements Together